ssbamrah/Portfolio/README.md

 ## 📌 About This Repository

-This repository is my central cybersecurity portfolio — a living record of projects, labs, infrastructure deployments, and security-focused technical work built through academic coursework, homelab experimentation, and independent learning.
+This repository is my central cybersecurity portfolio, a living record of projects, labs, infrastructure deployments, and security-focused technical work built through academic coursework, homelab experimentation, and independent learning.

 ---